What is Brilinta?

 - are bleeding now

 - are allergic to ticagrelor or any of the ingredients in Brilinta.
-See "What are the ingredients in Brilinta?" for a complete list of ingredients in Brilinta.
+See the end of this medication guide for a complete list of ingredients in Brilinta.

 What should I tell my healthcare provider before taking Brilinta?

-Before you take Brilinta, tell your doctor if you:
+Before taking Brilinta, tell your doctor about all of your medical conditions, if you:

 - have had bleeding problems in the past